By Sarah Erickson, Director for Lifelong Learning.

 What resources do you use in your general ministries that meet special needs?
 Tell us what’s working for you.
 I’d love to try it out, and pass it along.

-Sarah Erickson serves as Director at the CLL.
+Sarah Erickson serves as Director at The Center for Lifelong Learning.
 She has special interests in the role of music and worship in faith formation.
 She serves on the Committee for Preparation for Ministry in her presbytery, and is involved in Christian education and formation for children and adults at N. Decatur Presbyterian in Decatur, GA.
-She currently serves as the President for ALLLM, and you can find her on Facebook, on Twitter @saraherickson and occasionally on Pinterest.
+She currently serves as the President for ALLLM, and you can find her on Facebook on Twitter @saraherickson and occasionally on Pinterest.